 The Saturn V centres around hybrid shells comprising plies of American Rock Maple and walnut.
 One of the most significant features of the kit is the Soniclear bearing edge.
 While the inner edges are trimmed to 45° for the rack toms and 60° for the kick and floor toms, instead of the usual sharp summit, the edge has a slightly rounded, flattened back-cut which extends out to the shell's outer edge.
 This allows greater contact between the head and shell which is designed to coax maximum depth out of the drums and help with tuning.

 Tom batter heads are dual-ply Remo Emperors, partnered with single-ply Ambassadors on the resonant side.
 The combination of relatively shallow depths, decent twin-ply heads and the rounded bearing edge all contribute to a great sound.
 The Mapex Saturn V is a fantastic all-rounder kit which is equally happy on stage or in the studio – on a jazz gig or playing rock.

-Read full review: Mapex Saturn V
+Read the full Mapex Saturn V review

 7. Tama Starclassic Walnut/Birch